 House Sparrow is the state bird of Bihar.
 It is not restricted to any particular area; house Sparrow is found in most parts of the world.
 It the most widely distributed wild bird in the world.

 The House Sparrow is a small bird that is typically around 16 cm long.
-Male Sparrow has a brighter black, white and brown while female colored pale brown and grey.
+Male Sparrow has a brighter black, white and brown while female coloured pale brown and grey.

 - Scientific Name of The Human Sparrow is Passer domesticus

 Kachnar (Orchid Tree) is a state flower of Bihar.
 It is found to an area from China through Southeast Asia to the Indian subcontinent.
-Kachnar is a small and medium-size beautiful flowering tree.
-The flower has five petals in colors of conspicuous, bright pink or white.
+Kachnar is a small and medium-sized beautiful flowering tree.
+The flower has five petals in colours of conspicuous, bright pink or white.